gsbdarc/Sklearn_pipelne/README.md

 # Sklearn Pipeline Tutorial

 ## Overview
 This Jupyter notebook provides a quick tutorial on using the scikit-learn library for machine learning in Python.
-It uniquely combines discussions on the impact of hardware, specifically processing cores, with practical machine learning applications.
+It combines discussions on the impact of hardware, specifically processing cores, with practical machine learning applications.
 Key sections include:

-1. **AI Generated Pipeline**: An introduction into a Chatgpt-generated skelarn pipeline for logistic regression using scikit-learn.
-This code is an excellent example of a classifc pipeline but greedily utilizes all cores which can cause issues on shared systems like the Yens
+1. **AI Generated Pipeline**: An introduction into a Chatgpt-generated scikit-learn pipeline for logistic regression using scikit-learn.
+This code is an example of a basic scikit-learn pipeline but greedily utilizes all cores which can cause issues on shared systems like the Yens.
 2. **Why Cores Matter**: This section shows the significance of processing cores in machine learning, providing insights into computational efficiency and performance.
 A quick comparative study on the performance and implications of using 10 and 40 processing cores.
 3. **Predictions**: This section shows one way you might perform inference with pre-trained pipelines
-4. **Scoring**: A quick looking into one way to evaluate these machine learning pipelines outputs
+4. **Scoring**: A quick look into one way to evaluate these machine learning pipeline outputs

 ## Prerequisites
 To get the most out of this tutorial, you should have: